ČD Class 471

 The Class 471 electric motor unit, commonly known as CityElefant, is a double deck electric multiple unit operating on 3 kV DC overhead wires produced by Škoda Vagonka, a subsidiary of Škoda Transportation, since 1997 and operated by the České dráhy rail transit operator on its suburban services around Prague and Ostrava, Czech Republic.
 A single unit consists of a Class 471 power car with first class seating, a single Class 071 passenger car and a Class 971 cab car.
 They are replacement for defunct ČD Class 451, and successor to scrapped ČD Class 470.

 Czech railways ordered in total 83 units.
 The last unit for the Czech Railways was delivered in March 2013.
 In addition, variants differing in power system and other parameters, have been ordered by Lithuanian Railways, Železničná spoločnosť Slovensko and Ukrainian Railways.

 Derived units

 Czech Railways

 In 2019, ČD concluded a contract push-pull sets similar to those for Deutsche Bahn.
-The trainsets will used from Ostrava to Frenštát pod Radhoštěm, in operation with ČD Class 750.7.
+The trainsets will be used from Ostrava to Frenštát pod Radhoštěm, in operation with ČD Class 750.7.
 In March 2021, they were tested in Cerhenice with ČD Class 242 and ČD Class 750.7.
 They were originally launched in 2020, but will not be operated until 2021.